-Before generating eBook files, we will need to assign an image to use for the cover.
-Vellum manages your book cover and will let you know how well it meets the requirements for eBook platforms.
-To add a cover to your book:
+Before generating files, we will need to assign an image to use for the ebook cover.
+Vellum manages your cover image and will let you know how well it meets the requirements for ebook platforms.
+To add a cover to your ebook:

 - Switch the Navigator back to Contents.

 - Select the book title — The Invisible Man — from the Contents Navigator.
 This will show you the title and author information for the book.